Route Overview

 The Beacon by Susan Hill:

 “The Beacon” is a haunting and atmospheric novel that explores the mysteries of a remote village in Fife.
-The story follows the inhabitants of the villlage as they grapple with their own secrets, desires, and the enigmatic presence of the lighthouse that gives the book it’s title.
+The story follows the inhabitants of the village as they grapple with their own secrets, desires, and the enigmatic presence of the lighthouse that gives the book it’s title.

 Food and Drink